 Share Counting.
-Shares issued in connection with options and SARs will be charged against the Amended Plan's share reserve on the basis of one (1) Share for each Share issued in connection with such awards (and shall be counted as one (1) Share for each Share that is returned or deemed not to have been issued from the Amended Plan).
-Each Share subject to awards other than options and stock appreciation rights will be charged against the Amended Plan's share reserve on the basis of 1.82 Shares for each Share issued in connection with such awards (and shall be counted as 1.82 Shares for each Share that is returned or deemed not to have been issued from the Amended Plan).
-Any Shares covered by an award which is forfeited, canceled, expires or is settled in cash, shall be deemed not to have been issued for purposes of determining the maximum number of Shares which may be issued under the Amended Plan.
-Shares that have been issued under the Amended Plan pursuant to an award shall not be returned to the Amended Plan and shall not become available for future grant under the Amended Plan, except where unvested Shares are forfeited or repurchased by the Company at the lower of their original purchase price or their fair market value.
-Shares tendered or withheld in payment of an option exercise price, Shares withheld by the Company to pay any tax withholding obligation, and all Shares covered by the portion of a stock appreciation right that is exercised shall not be returned to the Amended Plan.
+Shares issued in connection with options and SARs will be charged against the 2011 Plan's share reserve on the basis of one (1) Share for each Share issued in connection with such awards (and shall be counted as one (1) Share for each Share that is returned or deemed not to have been issued from the 2011 Plan).
+Each Share subject to awards other than options and stock appreciation rights will be charged against the 2011 Plan's share reserve on the basis of 2.22 Shares for each Share issued in connection with such awards (and shall be counted as 2.22 Shares for each Share that is returned or deemed not to have been issued from the 2011 Plan).
+Any Shares covered by an award which is forfeited, canceled, expires or is settled in cash, shall be deemed not to have been issued for purposes of determining the maximum number of Shares which may be issued under the 2011 Plan.
+Shares that have been issued under the 2011 Plan pursuant to an award shall not be returned to the 2011 Plan and shall not become available for future grant under the 2011 Plan, except where unvested Shares are forfeited or repurchased by the Company at the lower of their original purchase price or their fair market value.
+Shares tendered or withheld in payment of an option exercise price, Shares withheld by the Company to pay any tax withholding obligation, and all Shares covered by the portion of a stock appreciation right that is exercised shall not be returned to the 2011 Plan and shall not become available for future issuance under the 2011 Plan.

 Administration.
-The Amended Plan is administered, with respect to grants to officers, employees, directors, and consultants, by the Amended Plan administrator (the "Administrator"), defined as the Board or one (1) or more committees designated by the Board.
+The 2011 Plan is administered, with respect to grants to officers, employees, directors, and consultants, by the 2011 Plan administrator (the "Administrator"), defined as the Board or one (1) or more committees designated by the Board.
 The Compensation Committee currently acts as the Administrator.
 With respect to grants to Officers and Directors, the Compensation Committee shall be constituted in such a manner as to satisfy applicable laws, including Rule 16b-3 promulgated under the Exchange Act and Section 162(m) of the Code.

 No Repricings without Stockholder Approval.
-The Company shall obtain stockholder approval prior to (a) the reduction of the exercise price of any option or the base appreciation amount of any stock appreciation right awarded under the Amended Plan or (b) the cancellation of an option or stock appreciation right at a time when its exercise price or base appreciation amount exceeds the fair market value of the underlying Shares, in exchange for another option, restricted stock or other award or for cash (unless the cancellation and exchange occurs in connection with a Corporate Transaction).
-Notwithstanding the foregoing, cancelling an option or stock appreciation right in exchange for another option, stock appreciation right, restricted stock, or other award with an exercise price, purchase price or base appreciation amount that is equal to or greater than the exercise price or base appreciation amount of the original option or stock appreciation right will not be subject to stockholder approval.
+The Company shall obtain stockholder approval prior to (i) the reduction of the exercise price of any option or the base appreciation amount of any stock appreciation right awarded under the 2011 Plan or (ii) the cancellation of an option or stock appreciation right at a time when its exercise price or base appreciation amount exceeds the fair market value of the underlying Shares, in exchange for another option, restricted stock or other award or for cash (unless the cancellation and exchange occurs in connection with a Corporate Transaction).
+Notwithstanding the foregoing, cancelling an option or stock appreciation right in exchange for another option, stock appreciation right, restricted stock, or other award with an exercise price or base appreciation amount that is equal to or greater than the exercise price or base appreciation amount of the original option or stock appreciation right will not be subject to stockholder approval.